miladezzat/milad-blog-posts/data/blog/variables-and-variables-naming-in-javaScript.md

 * The name can’t be a number ot start with number.
 * It can’t be any of JavaScript’s keywords (like alert, var, const ,..etc).

-### Roules for naming Variables in JavaScript
+### Rules for naming Variables in JavaScript
 1. A Variable name can’t contain any space
-2. A variable name can contain only letters, numbers, doller signs, and underscores
+2. A variable name can contain only letters, numbers, dollar signs, and underscores
 3. Though a variable name can’t be any of JavaScript’s keywords, but can contain like(myVar, myAlert)
 4. Capital letters are fine, but be careful. variable names are case sensitive x is not X, Milad is not milad

-> <q>Note best practice for naming use camelCase:
+> Note best practice for naming use camelCase:
 A camelCase name begins in lower case, if there’s more than one word in the name each subsequent word gets an initial cap.
-Example: userName, firstName, lastName </q>
+Example: userName, firstName, lastName
-<q>Variable naming is the most default thing in programming, it very default to choose right variable names to your coding, so You should make your variable names descriptive </q>
+Variable naming is the most default thing in programming, it very default to choose right variable names to your coding, so You should make your variable names descriptive

 ## JavaScript best practices:
 1. Call things by their name — easy, short and readable variable and function names